Basics

 The transition of knowledge

-One of the most notable instances of the interplay is how basic research's findings become the bedrock for applied research projects.
+One of the most notable instances of the interplay is how basic research's findings become the foundation for applied research projects.
 For example, a basic research study on cognitive development in children might reveal specific patterns or stages.
 An applied researcher, recognizing the implications of these findings, could then design educational interventions tailored to these developmental stages.

 How one complements the other